 There's a reason you may be on this page—you want to shield your ears from water bacterial infections that can give you pain in your ears.
 Many divers got some ear pressure when they had gone to dive or spent too much time underwater.

-This causes unpleasant discomfort and can cause nausea, swelling, pain, and a feeling of fullness in the ear.
 Other divers get serious complications where they have to avoid diving altogether, which can be frustrating.
 It's a pain that's going to haunt you for a long time as a swimmer or a diver if you're not used to wearing earplugs.

 Not every diver experiences these problems, and they vary from person to person.
 For those who do, diving to them is more of a gamble, as they don't know if it will affect them.
-It's crucial to feel the pain during the descent that you abort the dive and go back to the shallows.

 Divers use earplugs, gloves, ear dryers, and specific ear drops to alleviate discomfort or minimize the onset of pain while diving.
 The positive news is that you will see the characteristics you need to consider for the right diving earplugs out there.